System Design Space

 ONE

-A single response is enough.
-Fast, but may return stale data.
+A single replica response is enough.
+Fast, but a read may observe stale data.

 QUORUM

-Requires a response from most replicas (RF/2 + 1).
-Balance speed and consistency.
+Requires responses from a majority of replicas (RF/2 + 1).
+A practical balance between latency and consistency.

 Recommended